Sign In / Sign Out

 Can I request a roommate?

 Roommate requests can be made on My ASU Housing through the Roommate Finder application.
 Each residence hall is co-ed by room.
 All suites (two rooms sharing a bathroom), apartments, and rooms are single gender unless a student specifically requests gender neutral housing through their housing application.
-There are single gender floors in the Arcadia Residential Community for Design and the Arts in Best and Hayden halls.

 What if the student and their roommate request two different residential colleges?